 Common hormone medications for endometriosis

-• Combined Oral Contraceptives (COCs): These are birth control pills that contain the hormone estrogen and progestin.
+• Combined Oral Contraceptives (COCs): These are birth control pills that contain the hormones estrogen and progestin.
 It’s not uncommon for a doctor to suggest trying multiple types if one doesn’t work.
 They each have unique combinations and doses of hormones, so they are not a one-size-fits-all pill.

 • Progestin-only pills: These pills may offer a safer alternative for people with a heightened risk of blood clots or those unable to tolerate pills containing estrogen.
 It's important to note that these pills don’t contain the same type of progesterone made in the body, so they are instead called progestin.